Maison & Objet: Event Series

 On Monday 23rd of January like many other designers I hopped on the Eurostar to discover the show that I heard so much about Maison & Objet in Paris, and I'm happy to say I was not disappointed.
 My mission was for discovery and investigation to explore the trade show and to see if Copper could nestle its way between its fellow household names.

-The hall is divided into eight halls, and when they say the space is big, its an understatement, but each hall is beautifully curated to suit the burning desire of every designer.
-Easy to follow with clearly sign posted directories including a convenient app, the show is avaliable for you to create your own unique experience.
+The hall is divided into eight halls, and when they say space is big, its an understatement, but each hall is beautifully curated to suit the burning desire of every designer.
+Easy to follow with clearly signposted directories including a convenient app, the show is available for you to create your own unique experience.
 With five hours to play with, I carefully selected the halls I felt the most connection with and allowed myself to travel.